Insights / Q2 2026

 The new operator on your shift roster is an AI agent — and nobody is governing it

-AI agents inside enterprise environments grew 466.7 percent year-over-year.
-Microsoft Copilot already produced its first publicly disclosed zero-click vulnerability.
+Autonomous AI agents are proliferating across enterprise environments, and AI copilots have already produced real zero-click vulnerabilities.
 Most heavy industry firms have no governance framework for what an autonomous agent can access in folders containing P&IDs, process recipes, and network diagrams.

 Zero-click exploitation is now real for AI Copilots.
 Industrial discipline is overdue for AI governance.